 - Recreational vehicles, boats and other non-passenger vehicles shall not be permanently or seasonally parked in driveways.
 Long term storage (for a season or longer) of these vehicles is permitted only in fenced interior sideyards, min.
 5'-0" from the property line. - Satellite dishes or antennas shall be permitted only on the rear yard side of a homes roof, concealed from view along the street.
-Satellite dishes or antennas are not permitted on lots backing onto the pond feature. - Air conditioning condensing units are to be located along interior sideyards, behind suitable fencing or screening. - Solar panels are encouraged to be located on roof slopes concealed from view along the street, except where required in order to optimize performance.
+Satellite dishes or antennas are not permitted on lots backing onto the pond feature. - Solar panels are encouraged to be located on roof slopes concealed from view along the street, except where required in order to optimize performance.
 All supports and related wiring is to be neatly concealed from view.